 5. Swiggy – $5b:

-Swiggy is one of the topmost players in the online food delivery & ordering industry, delivering convenience that no other service provides in terms of food ordering, delivery, and overall experience.
+Swiggy is one of the top players in the online food delivery & ordering industry, delivering convenience that no other service provider can provide regarding food ordering, delivery, and overall experience.
 Food tech is a hot space in India, and Swiggy is one of the market leaders.
 This year, the Indian food delivery startup was reported to be valued at nearly $5 billion.

-Based in Bangalore, India, Swiggy was founded by Sriharsha Majety, Nadan Reddy, and Rahul Jaiminiin in 2014 to reinvent the food ordering experience.
+Based in Bangalore, India, Sriharsha Majety, Nandan Reddy, and Rahul Jaiminiin founded swiggy in 2014 to reinvent the food ordering experience.
 In the last six years, the company has experienced phenomenal growth and has become the largest online food ordering and delivery platform in the country.

 Swiggy launched a range of instant pick-up and drop services for the convenience of its users.
 The service, known as Swiggy Go, will offer self-assistance by tapping on Swiggy’s network of partners to deliver goods in the form of laundry and dry cleaning to customers.